Ma1vo/misc/README.md

 # Scranton-Guesser
 A Python Discord bot that turns quotes from a series to screenshots.

+## Dependencies :
+This bot uses :
+- [ffmpeg](http://ffmpeg.org/download.html) for opening video file and outputting a screenshot
+- the Discord python package : you can install it with pip :
+  >py -3 -m pip install -U discord.py

 ## Usage :
 /seriescommand (optional season filter) quote